How to Install Floor Tile

 If you are installing over an existing surface, you will need to make sure that the surface is free of any imperfection and clean of debris.
 Sometimes imperfections can be solved by patching with a waterproof patching compound.
 If you are installing over wood, make sure that the subfloor is at least 1.5 inches thick.
 If your subfloor is not that thick, you might want to add a concrete backer board layer to get the right floor thickness.
 Normally, concrete backer board comes in 1/4" or 1/2" thick.
 Remove all grease, oil dust, sealer, or curing compound by sanding, scraping, or chipping away any contaminants.

 Lay the Floor

 The mortar should be applied using the flat side of the trowel first.
-Then, use the recommended notch trowel apply it at a 45-degree angle, spreading the mortar uniformly.
-Do continue this pattern but horizontally to maintain the same mortar height.
+Then, use the recommended notch trowel applying it at a 45-degree angle, spreading the mortar uniformly.
+Continue this pattern but horizontally to maintain the same mortar height.
 Spread only the amount that can be covered with tiles within the next 15 minutes.

 Installing the Tile

 Press the tile unto the mortar using a twist motion and hit it with a rubber mallet so it can adhere to the mortar.
 Let the mortar dry for at least 24 hours and avoid stepping on the tile.
 Check that lines are uniform and use tile spacers between each tile.
 The last line to install is the line that has tile that needed to be cut.
 Remove excess adhesive from tiles.

 If needed, cut the tile with a nipper or wet saw.
 Use a pencil to mark the area that is to be cut.
 Avoid using the centerpieces of a tile, without any of the factory edges.
 You don't need to be perfect if a cover will be installed on top of the tile that is about to be cut.